Where Do Mosquitoes Go in the Winter?

 Technically, this state isn’t the type of hibernation that you think of – they aren’t like sleeping bears.
 Mosquitoes don’t sleep until the weather gets warmer, rather, they stay in a suspended development so that their bodies aren’t affected by the change of the season.

-Trust DynaTrap® To Keep Mosquitos Away
+Trust Dynatrap® To Keep Mosquitos Away

 Why Do Mosquitoes Hide During Winter?